 Please bring items from home only on "Show and Share" days.
 Sharing items of importance is fun for everyone.
 We ask that the children choose items such as special treasures, a family photo or an item from nature, books, recordings, etc. Please refrain from sending toys that include weapons or represent violence.
 Have the items in a bag clearly labeled with the child's name.

 Please visit the WLOS website and sign up for text alerts.
 This is the quickest way to find out when school is closed or delayed.
-When Buncombe County public schools are closed or closed early due to weather, NPK is USUALLY closed also.
 Announcements are made on WLOS-TV channel 13 and on the website at www.WLOS.com.
 An exception would be if roads are not icy in this part of the county.
 WATCH for the notice on WLOS until 8:30 AM.
-If there is a 2-hour delay in Buncombe County schools, NPK will most likely begin at 10:00 AM.
-Two additional ways to learn about school closings: first, call our main school number – 687-8381 and listen for the weather line option, second, look on our website, www.nativitypreschool.org or www.nativitykindergarten.org.
-School closings or delays will be listed at the top of the website.
+If there is a 2-hour delay in Buncombe County or Henderson County schools, NPK will begin at 10:00 AM.
+Additional ways to learn about school closings:

-Signs will be posted at obvious spaces at the preschool when bad weather is expected.
+WEATHER WARNING signs will be posted at obvious spaces at the preschool when bad weather is expected.
 On those days make sure you inform the teacher with written telephone numbers where you can be reached in case our preschool is closed early.
 Always have a backup plan for pick up of your child(ren) on these days.
 Be watchful of the weather conditions and use your judgment to collect your child before the roads become dangerous to drive.
-Phone lines become busy during bad weather and we may not be able to contact each parent in a timely manner.
 Remember that teachers also need to get home safely, so please pick up your child as soon as possible when school closings are announced.

-Five possible snow make-up days have been added to the calendar, beginning with January 2.
+Six possible snow make-up days have been added to the calendar, beginning with January 19.
 Once we miss four days for snow and/or ice, we will make up the additional days we miss, up to five days.
-If we have four late start days, we will make up one snow day.
 Please see your calendar for the list of possible make-up days.
 Email notices will be sent updating any missed or make-up days.

 NPK is proud to have a well-qualified, capable and loving staff.
 We are here to serve your child and help your family whenever possible.
 Please communicate with us often.
-A listing of phone extensions for each class is listed inside the front cover.
+A listing of phone extensions for each class is listed at the beginning of this handbook.
 The staff may provide parents with email addresses and personal phone numbers.